PortiESP/BubbleScrollBar/README.md

 - Customizable style and decorations
 - Auto sorting items by its order in page
 - Automatic hiding after few seconds but prevent it when user hovers it
+- Drag an item to scroll the page (scroll coordenate relative to the Y possition in the viewport)

 # Implementation